zephyrproject-rtos/zephyr/samples/sensor/th02/README.rst

 The easiest way to get this wired is to use the Grove shield and connect both devices to I2C.
 No additional wiring is required.
 Depending on the board you are using you might need to connect two 10K ohm resistors to SDL and and SDA (I2C).
-The LCD display requires 5 volts, so the volatage switch on the shield needs to be on 5v.
+The LCD display requires 5 volts, so the voltage switch on the shield needs to be on 5v.